mdn/content/files/en-us/web/javascript/language_overview/index.md

 - HashMaps in Java.
 - Associative arrays in PHP.

 JavaScript objects are hashes.
-Unlike statically typed languages, objects do not have fixed shapes — properties can be added, deleted, re-ordered, mutated, or dynamically queried at any time.
+Unlike objects in statically typed languages, objects in JavaScript do not have fixed shapes — properties can be added, deleted, re-ordered, mutated, or dynamically queried at any time.
 Object keys are always [strings](/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) or [symbols](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) — even array indices, which are canonically integers, are actually strings under the hood.

 Objects are usually created using the literal syntax: